Scuba Dive Without Certification – Are Diving Licenses Needed?

 - 5 Why Should You Get Certified To Dive?

-- 12 How long does it take to get certified?
+- 8 How long does it take to get your scuba license?

-Diving does not differ from any other sport that requires a certification.
+Diving does not differ from any other sport that requires certification.
 In your training course, you learn life-saving information about diving and equipment maintenance.
-With all of this in mind, let’s look at some reasons you would dive without a certification, the legality, and how you can make uncertified dives safer.
+With all of this in mind, let’s look at some reasons you would go scuba diving without certification, the legality, and how you can make uncertified dives safer.

 Is It Legal To Dive Without A Dive License?